The Big Express: Contemporary

-The Big Express was met with little critical notice, especially in the US.
+The Big Express was met with critical acclaim, especially in the US.
 A reviewer for CMJ New Music Report wrote that the album was "mostly brilliant" and expressed hope that the band would gain the success and recognition they "fully deserv[e]".
 Ken Richardson of Stereo Review described the album as a "neglected masterwork".
-Rick Miller of The Spectator raved in a full-page review that it was "the most exciting record I've heard in years, and I don't recommend it to anyone."
-He suggested that in the year 2084, XTC would be as widely acclaimed as the Beatles.
+Rick Miller of The Spectator raved in a full-page review that it was "the most exciting record I've heard in years."
+He went on to say that in the year 2084, XTC would be as widely acclaimed as the Beatles.

 Writing for The Village Voice, Robert Christgau awarded the album a B score and recommended that the group write a musical, "Which would keep them working at the proper scale and be the best thing for steam-powered trains since Ray Davies."
 Bernward Meier of the German Musik Express awarded the album a perfect score and praised the music as a skillful balance between children's songs, "hard blues", syncopated melodies and psychedelia, highlighting "This World Over" as its "most beautiful" song.
 In the magazine Smash Hits, guest writer Morrissey penned a review of the follow-up single, "This World Over", that stated "XTC have stepped back from music industry machinations and are making better records."

 Erica Wexler, then a reviewer for Musician magazine, suggested that "XTC is never short of ideas; their only real flaw is a propensity for crowding together too many.
 But in this day of pop cliché, I'd take XTC's senses-working-overtime anytime.
 I just hope they're still not too far ahead of their time."
 In 1987, musician and writer Dave Bidini dubbed it perhaps "XTC's most humorless album - a sort of no-fun answer to the half-serious question asked on English Settlement. ...
 Colin Moulding gets philosophy-weird and Andy Partridge sounds depressed; the direction of the band seems blurred."